JohnOgye/Python-TCP-Port-Scanner/README.md

 A Python-based TCP port scanner developed as a cybersecurity learning project.

-The tool scans a user-defined range of TCP ports, identifies open ports, attempts to determine their associated services, measures scan duration, and saves the results to a text report.
+The tool scans a user-defined range of TCP ports, identifies open ports, looks up common service names using standard TCP port mappings, measures scan duration, and saves the results to a text report.

 ## Project Purpose